Hansol46/react-chat/README.md

   or download zip file
 2. open project and use comand `"npm install"`
 3. start server comand `"npm run start"` <br />
-  (in case of a space, install the nodemon package again used comand `"npm i nodemone"`)
+  (in case of problems, install the nodemon package again used comand `"npm i nodemone"`)
 4. use `"npm start"`
 5. ready!